 What to do?

-We need to reverse that pelvic tilt and work on some hip internal rotation to open up the hips.
+We need to reverse that pelvic tilt and work on some hip IR.
 This by the way is very similar to what a pitcher would do to open up the acromial space.
 This first drill helps reverse the anterior tilt by emphasizing a “posterior tilt” while the second works not only hip IR, but learning to eccentrically control force into the ground (decelerate) as well.

 (90/90 Hip Shift w/ Left Reach)